Ada-Developers-Academy/core-pses/06/merging-sorted-lists.md

 <br>

-One piece of feedback I found unnecessary was the suggestion to discuss the tie-breaking rule when the two current elements are equal.
+One piece of feedback I _initially_ found unnecessary was the suggestion to discuss the tie-breaking rule when the two current elements are equal.
 The AI noted that I could mention that choosing either list first would maintain sorted order and that doing so might demonstrate thoughtfulness.
-I do not think this detail is especially relevant for this problem because the problem statement only requires producing a correctly sorted merged list.
-It does not introduce additional requirements related to stability or preserving the relative ordering of duplicate values from different lists.
+Since we're working with whole numbers, it didn't seem like this really mattered for the problem at hand.
+However, after reflecting on this feedback, I realize, since that decision appears arbitrary, it would be worth mentioning that either choice is valid, and then think more about whether there are any implications of that choice.
+So the feedback seemed unnecessary at first because it didn't feel relevant to the core algorithm, but upon further reflection, I see that it could be an opportunity to demonstrate deeper understanding of the problem and the algorithm's behavior in edge cases.

 <br>